 Learn to practice mindfulness to beat procrastination for a productive life

-Researchers have found that those who procrastinate have larger amygdala : an almond shaped part of brain in temporal lobe which processes emotions and control motivation , according to a report in BBC.
+Researchers have found that those who procrastinate have larger amygdala: an almond-shaped part of the brain in temporal lobe which processes emotions and control motivation, according to a report in BBC.

-It is the feeling which arises when you are about to start a worthwhile task and your brain start feeling anxious, boredom or overwhelm .
-Our brains feels the pain and want to avoid the actual activity causing theses feelings.
+It is the feeling which arises when you are about to start a worthwhile task and your brain starts feeling anxious, boredom or overwhelms.
+Our brains feel the pain and want to avoid the actual activity causing these feelings.
 Instead of doing that important task, you start doing those tasks that our brain feels good about.

 How to manage Procrastination

-The most important part in managing this emotion is to recognise it.
-When we know that how we are feeling about the particular action, only then we will be able to manage the feeling and emotions which let us procrastinate.
+The most important part of managing this emotion is to recognise it.
+When we know how we are feeling about the particular action, only then we will be able to manage the feeling and emotions which let us procrastinate.